-All Theatre VCU applicants, including Performance, Design/Technology, Stage Management, will be interviewed by one or more faculty members.
-The purpose of the interview is to allow faculty members to get to know more about the applicant’s interests, commitment and communication skills.
+All VCUarts Theatre applicants, including Performance, Design/Technology, and Stage Management will be interviewed by one or more of our faculty members.
+The purpose of the interview is to allow faculty members to get to know more about the applicant’s interests, commitment, and communication skills.
 This interview is an important part of the application process.
-Applicants should be prepared to discuss their recent theatre activities, career goals, as well as personal goals and experiences.
+Applicants should be prepared to discuss their recent theatre activities, career goals, personal goals, and experiences.

 After submitting all required documentation and materials, the theatre department will email you with a link to sign up for an audition.

-Prepare two contrasting (one comedic and one dramatic) one-minute monologues from published play scripts.
+Prepare two contrasting one-minute monologues from published play scripts.
 Choose something in an appropriate age range that does not contain a dialect.
 Secure assistance in the preparation of audition materials.

 Be sure to bring a resume and headshot to the audition.
 Introduce the audition pieces by only the play’s author, title and the character’s name (background on the scene or plot is not necessary).
 Maintain a positive attitude, dress professionally yet comfortably and, most importantly – have fun!